The Origins of Oyster Color: A Ph.D. Student’s Emotional Journey

 Michel Bonnard, University of Montpellier; Bruno Boury, University of Montpellier and Isabelle Parrot, University of Montpellier

-This is particularly true at the University of Montpellier, where recently, a team of researchers in natural product chemistry—of which I am a member—has been investigating the molecular basis of the pink coloration of the shell of the Pacific oyster ( Crassostrea gigas).
+This is particularly true at the University of Montpellier, where recently, a team of researchers in natural product chemistry—of which I am a member—has been investigating the molecular origin of the pink coloration of the shell of the edible oyster (Pacific oyster or Crassostrea gigas).

-So how did the oyster manage to capture the interest of these researchers to the point that they decided to launch and develop a doctoral thesis that led to an unexpected scientific discovery?
+So how did the oyster manage to spark these researchers’ interest to the point that they decided to launch and develop a doctoral thesis that led to an unexpected scientific discovery?

-Given this intriguing purple-pink color, which is uncommon among bivalve shells, a number of hypotheses can be considered: could this pink color be common to other biological models, such as in flamingos, which acquire their color through a diet rich in pink algae high in carotenoids—the same family of pigments found in carrots and shrimp?
+Given this intriguing purple-pink color—which is uncommon among bivalve shells—a number of hypotheses can be considered: Could this pink color be common to other biological systems, such as in flamingos, which acquire their color through a diet rich in pink algae high in carotenoids—the same family of pigments found in carrots and shrimp?

 Or could this color be due to a specific structure of the shell at the nanoscale, as is the case with the iridescence of mother-of-pearl?
 Could it be a combination of several pigments associated with a specific structure?
 And what might be the applications of a material with such a color?

-While the scientific community has focused on describing and analyzing the composition of mollusk shells colored gold, green, or blue, no published studies have examined pink shells in oysters.
-To explore this topic further and answer these questions, a doctoral student has been recruited—myself.
+While the scientific community has focused on describing and analyzing the composition of mollusk shells that are gold, green, or blue in color, no published studies have examined pink-colored oyster shells.
+To explore this topic further and answer these questions, a doctoral student was recruited—myself.

 Now that the initial excitement of discovering the project and meeting the supervising team has subsided, it’s time for me to review the current state of scientific knowledge.

-While this literature review may not prove to be a surefire path to success, the structuring and implementation of the scientific approach, the initial experiments, and the discovery of techniques and expertise quickly give way to the first results, which allow the initial hypotheses to be tested against experimental reality.
+While this literature review may not have been a true “path to the stars,” the structuring and implementation of the scientific approach, the initial experiments, and the discovery of techniques and expertise quickly gave way to the first results, which made it possible to test the initial hypotheses against experimental reality.

 Elemental and structural analyses of solid samples do not reveal a link between shell coloration and shell structure.